 In the case of illegal drug use, you will need to stop using the drugs that caused the gynecomastia after the surgery.
 This will not only help you heal after surgery, but it will also help to prevent the problem from recurring.

 Although not strictly a cause of gynecomastia, obesity can make male breasts grow larger, prompting the need for a reduction.
 The fat tissue can build up in the chest just as it does in other areas of the body.
 The technical term for this breast growth, in both men and women, is adipomastia.
-While it affects both men and women, the effects weight gain in this area of the body are often more concerning to men.
+While it affects both men and women, the effects of weight gain in this area of the body are often more concerning men.

 Some health conditions can also contribute to gynecomastia.
 These health conditions are:

 - Tumors that involve the endocrine system, such as adrenal tumors

 Essentially, any disease that causes low testosterone or high estrogen can be implicated in the development of gynecomastia.
 Please remember that sometimes gynecomastia is a normal reaction to the aging process and surgery is often the best and most permanent solution.

 Some herbal products are also credited in the development of gynecomastia.
 These supplements and herbal products are ones that contain plant oils.
 Sometimes herbal lotions, shampoos, and conditioners can even be a problem.
 It is important to discuss the use of herbal supplements and products containing estrogen with your doctor, particularly if you have a family history of gynecomastia.

 Using these products can cause your testosterone levels to drop or your estrogen levels to rise.
 When these two hormones are unbalanced, for whatever reason, gynecomastia can occur.